How Wrong Was Spotify Wrapped? (Updated for 2025)

 |---|---|---|---|---|---|---|---|---|

-I guess we can see that my Last.fm data sits somewhere between the “Swapped” (very similar) and “Shuffled” (very different) baselines, but noticeably closer to Shuffled than I expected.
+I guess we can see that my Last.fm data sits somewhere between the “Swapped” (very similar) and “Shuffled” (very different) baselines.
 Note: the composite score I built isn’t meant to be a canonical metric, but it’s a sanity check that captures the general magnitude of difference across all methods.
-Here, Last.fm’s composite score (0.48) is far from the near-perfect “Swapped” scenario (0.90), and much closer to the chaotic “Shuffled” case (0.34).
-In other words: there is a serious gap between Spotify’s list and Last.fm’s list.
+Here, Last.fm’s composite score (0.6) is well below the near-perfect “Swapped” scenario (0.9) and well above the “Shuffled” case (0.34).
+In other words: there is a substantial gap between Spotify’s list and Last.fm’s list.
 It’s not “total randomness,” but it’s also not “a few mistakes.”

 Spotify raw data!